 If you have to sit a second re-take exam, please submit an application to the examination board responsible for your subject.
 If they agree to your application, you must repeat the exam at the next possible examination date.

 Important: If you have to sit a second re-take exam this semester and have not yet applied for it, please do this immediately.
 Without this application, you cannot sit the exams.
-Please also note that you have to sit the re-take exam within one year.
+Please note that you will lose the exam attempt even if you do not participate due to missed application!

 If you also fail the second re-take exam, the module is considered as failed.
 You can replace failed compulsory elective or elective modules by passing another compulsory elective or elective module.
 A failed compulsory module leads to the termination of your studies.